Life (2017) could be considered a re-imagination of Alien. One in which Mankind is far less able to defend himself.

 Life (2017) Synopsis

 Even if you’re not a space horror fan, these scenes would most likely still delight and thrill, on top of compensating for Life’s main shortcoming.
-This shortcoming is the fact that the story is entirely without surprise.
+This shortcoming is the fact that Life (2017) is entirely without surprise.
 To put it in another way, it becomes easy to ignore the weak story.
-You would enjoy Life simply by regarding it as a movie about a nasty alien with ever nastier ways to kill hapless humans.
+You enjoy Life simply by disregarding logic and treating it simply as a movie about a nasty alien with ever nastier ways to kill hapless humans.

 By the way, when I wrote “no surprises,” I exclude the ending.
-In my opinion, the ending is the finest accomplishment of the show.
+In my opinion, the ending is hands-down the finest accomplishment of the show.
 The horror aside, it reiterates the underlying statement of the movie in the most emphatic way.
 This being the fact that Man is hardly ready for contact with extraterrestrial species, whether mentally or technologically.

 Check out my other snappy movie reviews!